-On January 15, 2019, we announced the implementation of a new organizational structure designed to improve operational performance and make us a stronger, more profitable company.
+On January 15, 2019, Natus announced the implementation of a new organizational structure designed to improve operational performance, increase our focus on innovation and increase profitability.
 We consolidated our three business units, Neuro, Newborn Care and Hearing & Balance, formerly Otometrics, into "One Natus."
 This initiative was designed to create a single, unified company with globally led operational teams in Sales & Marketing, Manufacturing, R&D, Quality, and General and Administrative functions.
 We expect to continue to see increased transparency, efficiency and cross-functional collaboration across common technologies, processes and customer channels.